 Group A got [simple explanation of study visits and study procedures (especially those that help explain the endpoints) for first group of participants.
 Include medicine/regimens used to prevent/lessen side effects.
 Also include the timeframe for the treatment/intervention, and any response or endpoint measurement in plain language.
-See the Endpoint Table in the ROR MRCT Toolkit.]
+See the Endpoint Table in the MRCT Return of Aggregate Results Toolkit.]

-• [Minimize acronyms/medical terms; explain any that are used.]
+[Minimize acronyms/medical terms; explain any that are used.]